|

 Vacuum fluorescent displays (VFD's) are a type of

-display technology that uses phosphor-coated anodes to emit light when struck by electrons expelled from a cathode.
-Like the Nixie tube, this
+display technology that uses phosphor-coated anodes to emit light when struck by electrons expelled from a grid of heated filaments serving as

-technology has also been replaced by the cheaper, less fragile and more energy-efficient LED and LCD alternatives, but is still popular among
+the cathode.
+Like the Nixie tube, this technology has also been replaced by the cheaper, less fragile and more energy-efficient LED and LCD

-hobbyists for its classy, vintage appeal.
+alternatives, but is still popular among hobbyists for its classy, vintage appeal.

 The PCMF uses a Noritake Itron GU140X32F-7003 VFD module, which was a generous donation by the manufacturer to our university.
 It is a